What Is the Minimum Architecture for Prolepsis? Early Irrevocable Commitment Across Tasks in Small Transformers: Full position sweep data

 \textbf{Localization rate:} 40/47 = 85.1\%.
 Only 7 pairs fail to localize (all involving weak features: ``new,'' ``the'').

 \begin{small}

 \end{small}

-\textbf{Best redirect:} P(``that'') = 0.834 ($21{,}829\times$).
+\textbf{Best redirect (initial 47-pair sweep):} P(``that'') = 0.834 ($21{,}829\times$).
+A re-run with relabeled rhyme groups covers 44 pairs (4 prompts $\times$ 11 groups) and localizes 36/44 (81.8\%) with best P(``that'') = 0.777, the values quoted in the main text; the two runs are otherwise consistent.
 Llama's baseline probabilities are higher than Gemma's (floor ${\sim}10^{-8}$ vs.\ ${\sim}10^{-14}$), and even the weakest pair (P = $3.6 \times 10^{-8}$, $170\times$) peaks at the planning site.
 This higher floor explains the higher localization rate: the signal-to-noise ratio is more favorable at Llama's scale.

 Note: 36 of 47 pairs use inject-only (no suppression), because only the ``-oo'' natural group has features available for suppression.
 The 11 pairs with full suppress\,+\,inject (``-oo'' group) show the same spike pattern.